The national contract value review (NCVR) is a standardised, national approach to costing for commercial contract research.

 National contract value review is a UK wide programme

-In England, NCVR is being delivered by NHS England in partnership with the National Institute for Health Research and Care (NIHR), The Health Research Authority (HRA) and the Department for Health and Social Care (DHSC).
+In England, NCVR is being delivered by NHS England in partnership with the National Institute for Health and Care Research (NIHR), The Health Research Authority (HRA) and the Department for Health and Social Care (DHSC).

 While the processes will be aligned across England, Scotland, Wales, and Northern Ireland there will be some differences to how the programme will be introduced in the Devolved Administrations.